legospacy/legospacy.github.io/music.md

 Project and audio files are currently "hosted" on Dropbox.
 I'm sure there's a better way, this was just the easiest thing to do (plus it's free!).

+All the music on this page, unless stated otherwise, is released into the public domain via [Creative Commons Zero](https://creativecommons.org/publicdomain/zero/1.0/).
+That means you're allowed do pretty much anything you want with it *without* needing to credit me or get my permission.
+You can share it, learn from it, remix it, use it in a game, and even steal it and pretend that you made it (I can't stop you, but I'd rather you didn't do that; it's not very nice).

 <br />

 {% for song in site.data.music %}